stsiwo/Selenium/README.md

-# Page Object Design Pattern and UI Map Class
+# Page Object Design Pattern and UI Map (Locators) Class

 Unit testing and integration testing are essential components when building stable project; however, fanctional testing is the final step to make sure that a certain functionality works properly.
 In some case of fanctional testing, front-end programming is involved in the test.
 Browser testing is the solution to deal with such cases.